Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 └-----------------------┴-----------┴----------------┘

-The upload may take several minutes, depending on your image’s size and internet speed.
+The upload process may take several minutes depending on the size of your image and network speed.

 Verify the Successful Image Upload

-After the upload, ensure the image is successfully processed and available for use.
+After uploading the image, verify that is was processed and is available for use.
 Run the following command to list your private images:

 linode-cli images list --is_public false